strapi/strapi/docs/3.x.x/guides/deployment.md

 If you want to host the administration on another server than the API, [please take a look at this dedicated section](../advanced/customize-admin.md#deployment).

+## Digital Ocean

+This is a step-by-step guide for deploying a Strapi project to [Digital Ocean](https://www.digitalocean.com/).
+Databases can be used locally on the server or hosted externally as a service.

+### Digital Ocean Install Requirements

+- You must have a [Digital Ocean account](https://cloud.digitalocean.com/registrations/new) before doing these steps.

+### Create a Droplet

+Digital Ocean calls a virtual private server, a **Droplet**.
+You need to create a new `Droplet` to host your Strapi project.

+1. Log in to your [Digital Ocean account](https://cloud.digitalocean.com/login).
+2. `Create a Droplet` by clicking on `New Droplet`.
+Choose these options:

+- Ubuntu 18.04 x64
+- STARTER `Standard`
+- Pricing: \$5/mo _(Scroll to the left)_
+- Choose a datacenter region nearest your audience, for example, `Frankfurt`.
+- Select additional options:`[x] IPv6`
+- Add your SSH key **NOTE:** We recommend adding your SSH key
+  - Copy to your clipboard, your existing SSH public key with `pbcopy < ~/.ssh/id_rsa.pub`.
+  - Click on `New SSH Key` and paste in your `SSH Key`.
+Name this key and Save.
+    Additional instructions on creating and using SSH Keys can be found [here](https://www.digitalocean.com/docs/droplets/how-to/add-ssh-keys/create-with-openssh/).
+- `Choose a hostname` or leave as-is.
+- Click the green `Create` button.

+You may continue after **Digital Ocean** has finished created your **Droplet** as indicated by the progress bar.

 ## Heroku

-This is a step-by-step guide for deploying a Strapi project on [Heroku](https://www.heroku.com/).
+This is a step-by-step guide for deploying a Strapi project to [Heroku](https://www.heroku.com/).
 Databases that work well with Strapi and Heroku are provided instructions on how to get started.

 ### Heroku Install Requirements